-A range of scholarships and grants are available to eligible students to assist with the costs of study.
+Scholarships and grants are offered by a number of organisations to assist eligible students with the costs of study.

 More details of these, and other information relating to fees and fee assistance, can be obtained from the Money Matters brochure.